Essential Financial Formulas 2026

 EIR = (1 + i/n)ⁿ - 1

-Determines the true annual interest rate in cases where compounding takes place more than once a year.
+Calculates the actual annual interest rate when the compounding is done more than once in a year.

 EIR Effective Interest Rate